 Kenny Carr is a classically trained guitar player/composer and owner of Zoozazz Music™ who lives in New York City.

 Kenny performs his original jazz, blues, funk and fusion instrumental music with trio, quartet and other ensembles.
-Kenny has published eight albums recorded with NY, LA and other musicians to include Donny McCaslin, Kenny Wollesen, Hans Glawischnig, George Laks, Andy Hess, Tony Mason, Richie Morales, Tom Baldwin, Frank Russo and Nashville drummer Brian Fullen.
+Kenny has published Ten albums recorded with NY, LA and other musicians to include Donny McCaslin, Kenny Wollesen, Hans Glawischnig, George Laks, Andy Hess, Tony Mason, Richie Morales, Lincoln Goines, Tom Baldwin, Frank Russo and Nashville drummer Brian Fullen.

 Kenny was surrounded by talented aspiring musicians who became close friends.
 By 16 he was performing at local venues where he met drummers Kenny Wollesen, Jeff Ballard, bassist Anders Swanson and saxophonist Donny McCaslin.
 In 1981, Kenny and his fellow Santa Cruz musicians were invited to open for Carmen McRae and Freddie Hubbard at the Mount Tamalpais jazz festival, a catapult inspirationally and musically.